up42/up42-py/docs/reference/catalog-reference.md

 ### construct_order_parameters()

-The `construct_order_parameters()` function allows you to fill out an order form for catalog imagery.
+The `construct_order_parameters()` function allows you to fill out an order form for a new catalog order.

 ```python
 construct_order_parameters(